 Minimum qualifications: MLS from an ALA-accredited program or non-U.S. equivalent is typically required for a librarian appointment at USC.
 In addition, candidates must provide examples of:

-- Demonstrated commitment to a strong public service orientation within an academic or research library setting
+- Experience setting priorities and managing budgets and projects within an academic or research library setting

 - Graduate degree in a STEM field